sourav-bk/Golang/Topic/Docker.md

 - **Docker Daemon :**

   The Docker-Daemon is the core background service responsible for managing Docker containers, images, networks, and volumes.
 It listens for Docker API requests which coming from Docker-Client ( like from Docker-CLI or Docker-Desktop ) and performs the actual work of building, running, and managing containers or Orchestrating the entire lifecycle of Docker-containers.
 Docker-Daemon can also communicate with other Daemons to manage Docker services.

+- **Docker Registries :**

+  A Docker Registry is a centralized storage and distribution system for Docker images.
+It allows users to store, share, and manage container images.
+  **Docker Hub** is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+We can even run our own private registry.

+  When we use the `docker pull` or `docker run` commands, the required images are pulled from configured registry. and When we use the `docker push` command, the image is pushed to configured registry.

   ---